-9 Perfect Skin Tricks We Learnt From Celebrities
+Listen Up: 9 Perfect Skin Tricks We Learnt From the A-List

 In a recent interview with Byrdie, the Victoria's Secret model revealed that she keeps makeup-related breakouts at bay with a simple skincare routine.
-She swears by CeraVe's Foaming Facial Cleanser (£12).
-"I use it in the shower because my dermatologist told me it's good to wash your face in there—the steam opens up your pores and it really gets in your skin," she says.
-"When I get out, I splash my face with hot water and then again with cold water."
+She swears by CeraVe Foaming Facial Cleanser (£16).
+"I use it in the shower because my dermatologist told me it's good to wash your face in there—the steam opens up your pores, and it really gets in your skin," she says.
+"When I get out, I splash my face with hot water, and then again with cold water."

-You may think Hill and Johansson are anomalies when it comes to spots, but A-listers are real people too.
+You may think Hill and Johansson are anomalies when it comes to spots, but A-listers are people too.
 Olivia Munn has to deal with breakouts, and she found an affordable solution in her local drugstore.
-"A little over a year ago I got on a medication and out of nowhere, whatever that medication was, it messed up my skin.
-All of a sudden I had this cystic acne, which I've never had before, and I was freaking out.
+"A little over a year ago, I got on a medication, and out of nowhere, whatever that medication was, it messed up my skin.
+All of a sudden, I had this cystic acne, which I've never had before, and I was freaking out.
 It was a nightmare," she told InStyle.

-Munn also takes an inside-out approach with her skincare, "I'm really big on hyaluronic acid, it's so important.
-It's something that we develop in our body and as we get older it starts to diminish.
+Munn also takes an inside-out approach to her skincare, "I'm really big on hyaluronic acid.
+It's so important.
+It's something that we develop in our body, and as we get older, it starts to diminish.
 Its only purpose is to carry water to the parts of your body that need it.
-I started eating these special potatoes that are high in hyaluronic acid [ed. note: they're called Satsumaimo Japanese sweet potatoes].
+I started eating these special potatoes that are high in hyaluronic acid [ed. note: They're called Satsumaimo Japanese sweet potatoes].
 You can order them from Japanese markets.

 But Palermo does have some more low-key solutions.
 "I think working out is the key to good skin," she said.
 "I like to sweat it out five days a week with trainer Tracy Anderson."
 You can train with Tracy in your own home with one of her DVDs.
 Good skin and a better body—what's not to like?